Dimrain13/multirclonesetup/README.md

 Server that this is setup on is a VPS
 The reason for this is to avoid bogging down local internet when items are uploading and downloading.
 You can have your drives mounted in multiple locations as needed.

+I have crontab check every 2 hours to see if there is more than 700GB of files.
+When it sees that there is it then calls the upcall script which is setup to call upload_script based on the number that is set in the upcount file.
+The file is changed at the end of each script whcih will cycle though all of the drives.

+This multiplies the daily upload limit by how many users you have.
+In this case that is 3.5TB.

+I am still working on getting this to work with snapraid.